 Barclays (As of 9/11/08)

 Barclays has been following a business-as-usual strategy with Lehman, albeit with a more cautious approach to future business.
-Barclays has not stopped doing business with LEH but the firm continues to actively monitor its exposure to LEH on an intra-day basis.
 All assignments and large/structured trades must be approved on an individual basis by Credit.